HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 I also tested this method with the servo.I did have some trouble using the adapted piano tutorial code with the servo.
 The servo just kept repeating the servo cycle.
 After some assistance, I was able to simplify my code and resolve the problem.
+I tried many different iterations to first get the angles correct and then to get the interaction just happening once when the sensor touched and stop when they are apart.

 ![Image](tscode7.PNG)
 (This is one version of code that was unsuccessful.)